Norton Rose Fulbright South Africa Inc

 Related services and key industries

-Mohammed is an employment and labour lawyer based in Johannesburg with over 13 years' experience in employment law.
+Mohammed is a senior employment and labour lawyer based in Johannesburg with over 20 years' experience in employment law.

-He focuses on all areas of employment and labour law and acted as a Judge of the Labour Court in January 2013 and January 2014.
-Mohammed has also been elected as the President of the South African Society for Labour Law (SASLAW) for 2018 to 2020.
+He focuses on all areas of employment and labour law and acted as a Judge of the Labour Court on a number of occasions.
+Mohammed has served as the President of the South African Society for Labour Law (SASLAW) for two years.

 He has a large local and international client base and has represented blue chip clients in the banking, finance, IT, retail, petroleum, hospitality, gaming and food and beverage industries.
 He has extensive experience in large-scale restructuring of businesses, business transfers, outsourcing, restraints of trade, privacy law, forensic investigations and retrenchments.
-Mohammed has represented clients in a number of senior executive dismissal cases at disciplinary hearings, the Commission for Conciliation, Mediation and Arbitration (CCMA) and the Labour Court.
-He also specialises in interdicting unlawful and unprotected strikes, conducting due diligences, CCMA and Labour Court litigation, drafting contracts of employment, review applications, disciplinary codes and procedures and human resources policies.
+Mohammed has represented clients in a number of senior executive dismissal cases at disciplinary hearings, the Commission for Conciliation, Mediation and Arbitration (CCMA) and the Labour Court, Labour Appeal Court and Constitutional Court He also specialises in interdicting unlawful and unprotected strikes, conducting due diligences, CCMA and Labour Court litigation, drafting contracts of employment, review applications, disciplinary codes and procedures and human resources policies and providing Risk and Regulatory advice.

 Mohammed has been a regular contributor of the South African Chapter of the EU & International Employment Law Handbook and has contributed to many articles in newspapers and magazines.
 He speaks regularly at seminars on employment and labour law issues and has appeared on national radio on a few occasions.